BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

 ## Step 0

-**Do you already have a BCGOV GitHub Repository for your project?**
+**Are you a member of the BCGOV GitHub Organization already?**
-If not, make a request for the repo before making this request.
+Please note that **new users may not request access for themselves**.
+If you are not a member already, please talk to whoever that performed the onboarding/introduction of the BCGov DevOps Platform and BCDevExchange, and ask that contact to create this request for you.

 **Do you actually need the team member to be a member of the organization?**
 - Often, it works just fine to have a team member as a Collaborator on your repository, without them being a member of the `bcgov` GitHub organization.
 Before submitting this request, consider whether you could simply invite your team member to contribute as a Collaborator.